fabio-marini/FluentSerialization/README.md

 Once finished, use the `Value` property to access the result obtained from executing all the serialization tasks.

+You can download the NuGet package from [NuGet.org](https://www.nuget.org/packages/FluentSerialization/)

 ## Strategies
 Each serialization task is implemented using one of the following interfaces:
 - `IEncodingStrategy` provides methods to encode/decode strings using a specific encoding, e.g. UTF8